 There is more information about these options below.

 You should first speak to your doctor about your treatment.
-Explain why you are not happy with it.
+Explain why you aren’t happy with it, giving specific reasons.
 You could ask what other treatments you could try.

 Tell your doctor if there is a type of treatment that you would like to try.
 Doctors should listen to your preference.
-If you are not given this treatment ask your doctor to explain why it is not suitable for you.
+If you’re not given this treatment, ask your doctor to explain why they think it’s not suitable for you.

 A second opinion means that you would like a different doctor to give their opinion about what treatment you should have.
 You can also ask for a second opinion if you disagree with your diagnosis.